-- Business requirements are clearly defined and documented at the start of the project.
-Mandatory or Must have items are called out, with Nice to have set aside and even relegated to Phase 2 of the project.
+Mandatory or must-have items are called out.
+Nice to have’s are documented, but set aside and relegated to Phase 2 of the project.

-- Scope is locked down based on the documented requirements and it is very clear and easy at any point in the project delivery cycle to determine if something is or isn’t in scope, due to tracking it back to your requirements.
+Based on the documented requirements it is very clear and easy at any point in the project delivery cycle to determine if something is or isn’t in scope.

-- Resource planning is more predictable, because of the phasing and again solid understanding of exactly what needs to be built and how.
-Of course here I am assuming that your Project Manager/Technical Lead has a good handle on resourcing and knows what is going to be required from a development perspective.
-It’s not to say that there can be problems here, but I have seen them be more manageable.
+With waterfall, resource planning is more predictable due to the phasing and requirements development upfront.
+This is assuming that your Project Manager/Technical Lead has a good handle on resourcing and knows what is going to be required from a development perspective.
+Problems, when they arise seem more manageable.

-- Project teams don’t tend to get as burnt out because there are clearly defined phases, with defined boundaries around what is and isn’t to be developed.
+Clearly defined phases and boundaries create less stress for team members.
 I have managed a cradle to grave development project and it came in ahead of time, in scope and just under budget.
-No burn out, no over time running, no issue of team burn out.
+No burnout, no overtime running, no issue of team burn out.

-Based on my experience, I’d prefer waterfall every time.
+Based on my experience, I’d prefer the waterfall method every time.

 *Photo courtesy of James Barker at Freedigitalphotos.net